yangguoliang11/label-studio/docs/source/guide/storage.md

     - In the **访问密钥ID** field, specify the access key ID of the temporary security credentials for an AWS account with access to your S3 bucket.
     - In the **秘密访问密钥** field, specify the secret key of the temporary security credentials for an AWS account with access to your S3 bucket.
     - In the **会话令牌** field, specify a session token of the temporary security credentials for an AWS account with access to your S3 bucket.
-    - <i class='ent'></i> (Optional) Enable **Can delete objects from storage** if you want to delete annotations stored in the S3 bucket when they are deleted in Label Studio.
+    - <i class='ent'></i> (Optional) Enable **可以从存储中删除对象** if you want to delete annotations stored in the S3 bucket when they are deleted in Label Studio.
 The storage credentials associated with the bucket must include the ability to delete bucket objects.
 Leave disabled to not take any action on annotations if they are deleted in Label Studio.
 8. Click **添加存储**.

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync export storage](/api#operation/api_storages_export_s3_sync_create).